 - All advertising and marketing should be clearly and prominently labeled as such.
 This labeling should enable consumers readily to identify paid ads/marketing.
 Advertising and marketing should also be sufficiently well demarcated from organic content that consumers are readily able to identify which is which.
 Standards should be developed to specify what demarcation is lawful in a variety of settings. - Basic guidance and templates should be issued or approved by the regulator on what will be considered suitable labeling online.
-Many traders and platforms will not be large enough or want to bear the costs of testing empirically how easily consumers are able to identify their advertising and marketing and will prefer to ensure that they meet their legal obligations by following simple guidelines, for example in terms of label wording, font size, and color.
+Many traders and platforms will not be large enough or want to bear the costs of empirically testing how easily consumers are able to identify their advertising and marketing and will prefer to ensure that they meet their legal obligations by following simple guidelines-for example, in terms of label wording, font size, and color.

 The above proposals are intended to be applicable to all online firms.
-We note, though, that Facebook and Google account, between them, for a very large share of all digital advertising spend in (at least) the US and EU/UK.
-Given their critical position in relation to advertising media, we consider that a stronger regulatory requirement should be imposed on the largest advertising-funded platforms.
+We note, however, that Facebook and Google account, between them, for a very large share of all digital-advertising spend in (at least) the United States, the European Union, and the United Kingdom.
+Given their critical position in relation to advertising media, we argue that a stronger regulatory requirement should be imposed on the largest advertising-funded platforms.

-• Given their critical importance in digital advertising, the largest online advertising platforms should be required to carry out regular empirical testing of their labeling and demarcation of advertising.
-The formal rule for these platforms would be no different (to ensure consumers are readily able to identify paid ads/marketing), but the burden would be placed on them to demonstrate that this is the case, rather than the burden sitting with regulator to demonstrate the reverse.
+- Given their critical importance in digital advertising, the largest online advertising platforms should be required to carry out regular empirical testing of their labeling and demarcation of advertising.
+The formal rule for these platforms would be no different (to ensure consumers are readily able to identify paid ads/marketing), but the burden would be placed on them to demonstrate that this is the case, rather than the burden sitting with regulator to demonstrate the reverse. - 3.
+Lack of Ability to Directly Examine Product Quality, and Need for Fair and Non-Misleading Online Quality Indicators